NeptuneHub/audiomuse-ai-plugin/README.md

 **For Developer:** Once Jellyfin is back online, the AudioMuse-AI middleware will be loaded automatically.
 Your applications can now call Jellyfin’s API endpoints directly so no additional proxying through the AudioMuse-AI service is required.

-**For the final user:** In the scheduled task section you will fine all the AudioMuse AI task.
-You can wait for their schedule or lunch directly (the first time is better to directly lunch them).
+**For the final user:** In the scheduled task section you will find all the AudioMuse AI tasks.
+You can wait for their schedule or launch them manually (the first time it is recommended to manually launch them).
 The InstantMix functionality is reachable as usual by clicking on a specific Artist, Album, Song or Playlist with the right button and selecting the Instant Mix functionality.

 ## Build yourself

-If you want download the repo, do some change and then re-build locally, here the step:
+If you want download the repo, do some change and then re-build locally, here the steps:

 * Download the repo locally and do your change
 ```